mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 The supported parameters are:

 *name*
-    The name of the device handler
+    The name of the Device Handler
 *namespace*
-    The namespace for this device handler.
+    The namespace for this Device Handler.
 This should be your github user name.
-This is used when looking up device handlers by name to ensure the correct one is found, even if someone else has used the same name.
+This is used when looking up Device Handlers by name to ensure the correct one is found, even if someone else has used the same name.
 *author*
-    The author of this device handler.
+    The author of this Device Handler.

-The closure defines the capabilities, attributes, commands, and fingerprint information for your device handler.
+The closure defines the capabilities, attributes, commands, and fingerprint information for your Device Handler.

 ----